data-gymnasia/courses/content/bayesian-inference-and-graphical-models/content.md

 ---
 > id: m-b-negative-correlation-solution

-*Solution*.
-If $b$ happens to be on the large side, then the slope needs to be smaller than usual to be reasonably compatible with the data (that is, to cut through the middle of the point cloud).
+*Solution.* If $b$ happens to be on the large side, then the slope needs to be smaller than usual to be reasonably compatible with the data (that is, to cut through the middle of the point cloud).
 Said another way, $m$ and $b$ are both exceptionally large, then the likelihood for that pair would be extremely small because of the Gaussian factors picking up large vertical differences between the observed points and the line.
 Similarly, if $b$ is smaller than usual, then $m$ is likely to be larger than usual.

 ---
 > id: bayes-nets